NOTICE OF INTENTION TO INTRODUCE LOCAL LEGISLATION

 Notice is given that there will be introduced at the 2023 regular session of the General Assembly of Georgia a bill to amend an Act providing a homestead exemption from City of Dalton independent school district ad valorem taxes for educational purposes for certain residents of said school district, approved May 17, 2004 (Ga.
 L. 2004, p.
-3763).
+3763); and for other purposes.

 NOTICE OF INTENTION TO INTRODUCE LOCAL LEGISLATION